History of Istria: Avaro-Slavic invasions and settlement

 Traces of early Slavic settlement in Istria, and of the Slavic raids, are scarce.
 Some Avar findings were discovered in Istria, such as two Avar three-winged arrows, found in Nesactium, a belt harness found in Novigrad (Cittanova), and a belt plaque found near Nesactium (near Valtura, in eastern Istria).
 While historians consider it unlikely, ancient records don't exclude the possibility that, besides Slavs, Avars lived in Istria, as Constantine VII claimed that a minority ethnic group, recognized as Avars, lived in his time in the Kingdom of Croatia, which included eastern Istria.
 While Avars may have been active and even controlled regions in present-day Croatia and Slovenia, they are thought to have only lived in Pannonia (present-day Hungary), as this is the only place where Avar burials have been found.

 After the Avaro-Slavic defeat at the siege of Constantinople in 612, the Slavs might've split from their Avar masters and settled into Byzantine territory.
 According to Gianni Oliva, following the Barbarian invasions of the 6th century, in Istria there was a mixing of people, after which two distinct ethnic divisions emerged: the Italians, who derived from the preexisting Romans, and the Slavs, who derived from the intermixing of Croats and Avars.
 Some historians have argued that Istria was actually colonized by Carnolian Slavs, with August Dimitz reporting that this was the belief during his day.
 Indeed, according to one current theory, the first wave of Slavic-speaking settlers entered Istria in the late 6th century, but according to another theory, the Slavs entered first the Karst area, and then entered Istria from the north, above Trieste (in present-day Slovenia) in the 7th century.

-Frankish and Venetian rule
+Frankish Istria

-Istria was annexed to the Frankish kingdom by Pepin of Italy in 788.
-The seeds of Istria's dissolution were sown under increasingly weak Frankish rule, which enabled most settlements to achieve de facto autonomy.
+Istria was annexed to the Frankish kingdom by Pepin of Italy in 788–790, thus ending the Byzantine rule in the region.
+In 804, an assembly of Frankish authorities and local representatives was held, known as the Placitum of Riziano (sl.
+Rižana), resolving various issues regarding the administration in the region.
+During that period, the wast Carolingian Duchy of Friuli was encompassing various eastern regions, but in 828 it was divided into four counties, one of them being the County of Istria, remaining under the jurisdiction of Italian realm.
+In time, the seeds of Istria's dissolution were sown under increasingly weak Frankish rule, which enabled most settlements to achieve de facto autonomy.

-In the 10th and 11th centuries, Istria was ruled by the German feudal families.
-Since mid-11th century, Istria was a separate markgraviate, given in hereditary feud to various families of noblemen by German emperors, the dukes of Carinthia, Merano and Bavaria.
-The German emperor Henry IV nominally assigned the remaining march to the Patriarchate of Aquileia.
-According to Constantine Porphyrogennetos, eastern parts of Istria north of Raša River at that time belonged to Croatian Kingdom.